Skip to content

 redeem the code from email in testflight

-If you already have the Loop app on the phone, you'll see the warning shown in the next GIF.
+If you already have the Loop app on the phone, you'll see the warning about possible loss of data.
+Don't worry, all your settings remain.
 Go ahead with the installation.

 Subsequent Times on Phone

-• Open TestFlight and find the name you used for your Loop app in the Create Loop App in App Store Connect step
+• Open the TestFlight app and find the name you used for your Loop app in the Create Loop App in App Store Connect step

 • Tap on Install

-• If you already have Loop installed on this phone, you will be warned that the app already exists on your phone and that you might lose the app's data.
+• If you already have the Loop app installed on this phone, you will be warned that the app already exists on your phone and that you might lose data

 • Click Install again (your pump connection and all your data will be fine)